Disney Lightning Lane: Multi pass, Single Pass, and Premiere Pass

 Animal Kingdom: Flight of Passage

-How to Purchase LLMP and LLSP:
+How to Purchase LLMP, LLSP, and LLPP:

 If you are staying offsite, you can purchase and prebook your rides starting 3 days before the start of your trip.